Search This Blog

 The tea was my problem.

-After everyone was seated and chatting a guy came in, got his tea cup with no saucer, and got a slew of McVities Digestive Biscuits with no plate.
+After everyone was seated a guy came in, got a tea cup with no saucer, and a slew of McVities Digestive Biscuits with no plate.

-Then he sat next to me, slurped his tea and broke his biscuits so they sprayed crumbs far and wide.
-And all over me.
+Then he sat next to me, slurping his tea and breaking his biscuits so they sprayed crumbs all over me.

 After a few of these incidents I told my fellow PhD student that if this happens again I'll call the guy out.

-He totally encouraged me with a wicked gleam in his eye.
+He totally encouraged me with a gleam in his eye.

 It happened again.